EngOmarElsayed/SwiftToastAlert/README.md

 https://github.com/user-attachments/assets/0cb3ec3f-aa10-4a5f-b3b2-76773443900a

-> [!Waring]
+> [!Warning]
 > Don't change the `isPresented` parameter to false after making it true,
 > the api changes the value by it's self and making this change by your self
 > may lead to unexpected behaviour.

 ### interactiveToastAlert <a name="sub-topic-1.2"></a>
-This api takes the same parameters as the `toastAlert` but with one more extra parameter which is `alertIconAppearance`, `alertIconAppearance` is a closure that return `AlertTextAppearance` instance that contains the displaied text and it's apperance.
+This api takes the same parameters as the `toastAlert` but with one more extra parameter which is `alertTextAppearance`, `alertTextAppearance` is a closure that return `AlertTextAppearance` instance that contains the displaied text and it's apperance.
 For example:

 ```swift